-Please note: Self and Peer Assessment: A single mark is given for the group assignment.
-This mark will then be moderated by "self and peer assessment" using the SPARKPlus software so that individual group members may receive different marks.
-Any moderated individual mark received by each group member is based on contribution to the assignment and, more importantly the ability to work with others.

-Individually group members are required to submit a self and peer assessment through SPARK within 24 hours of the due date.
-Failure to complete SPARK will result in a mark of zero.
+lease note : Self and Peer Assessment: A single mark is given for the group ssignment.
+This mark will then be moderated by "self and peer assessment" using the PARKPlus software so that individual group members may receive different marks.
+Any noderated individual mark received by each group member is based on contribution to be assignment and, more importantly the ability to work with others.
+Individually group members are required to submit a self and peer assessment through PARK within 24 hours of the due date.
+Failure to complete SPARK will result in a mark f zero.
 The criteria for the self and peer assessment are found along with the instructions on how to use SPARK on CANVAS.
-Please note: NO SPARK NO MARK.
+Please note: NO SPARK NO MARK . n class Inline - Feedback will be provided in writing and/or verbally by the teaching staff.